 The Austrian authorities accordingly approached the Community requesting a financial contribution to the motorway which will link the German motorway system with the Yugoslav border and subsequently with the Trans-Yugoslav Highway.
 Negotiations on transport problems have taken place between the Community and Austria on the basis of a Council decision of December 1981.
 The Council has since interpreted its original decision to mean that financial aspects of the problem could also form part of the negotiation allowing negotiations to be resumed in May 1984.
+The dialogue was continued at political level by the visit of Transport Commissioner, Georgios Contogeorgis, to Vienna in October while the Council of Ministers examined this question again in December.
 The end result should be an agreement providing for closer cooperation between the two parties on an equitable basis.